KernFerm/BubblesTheDev-WebBrowser/Docs/readme.md

 * make sensitive features easier to inspect and control
 * reduce the amount of hidden behavior users have to trust blindly

-## What's New In 1.2.211
+## What's New In 1.2.212

-* Advanced the packaged browser version to `1.2.211`
+* Advanced the packaged browser version to `1.2.212`
-* Refreshed release-facing documentation so the planned `1.2.211` docs match the packaged build
+* Refreshed release-facing documentation so the planned `1.2.212` docs match the packaged build
-* Added a versioned privacy-default marker to saved security settings
+* Updated protected release builds so `browserview_preload.js` is no longer obfuscated
-* Migrated older saved settings so missing JavaScript fingerprint protection becomes Strict on first launch after update
+* Preserved page-injected JavaScript privacy function serialization in packaged installers
-* Persisted migrated privacy defaults back to disk so other PCs keep the new Strict setting after restart
+* Fixed the difference between `npm start` behavior and protected installer behavior for JavaScript fingerprint protection
-* Kept the Privacy & Security control available so users can still change JavaScript fingerprint protection afterward
+* Kept the Strict JavaScript fingerprint protection migration from `1.2.211`

-In practical terms, version `1.2.211` keeps the `1.2.210` feature set in place while making the Strict JavaScript fingerprint protection default apply reliably to upgraded installs.
+In practical terms, version `1.2.212` keeps the `1.2.211` feature set in place while making BrowserLeaks-style JavaScript privacy reductions work reliably in protected builds.

 ## Main Features